 Tax Compliance and Risk Management

 In respect of UK taxation the group maintains robust policies and review processes to ensure the accuracy and timeliness of relevant tax return filings and associated payments.
-We employ appropriately qualified tax professionals and accounting staff and to manage our tax position and take the advice of external experts as necessary.
+We employ appropriately qualified tax professionals and accounting staff to manage our tax position and take the advice of external experts as necessary.

 Changes to tax laws and regulations are anticipated and communicated to stakeholders and process owners within the business to ensure compliance with any changes.
 We maintain tax policies in relation to key tax processes as well as performing annual internal controls to ensure compliance with policies by relevant staff.
-Performance against these controls forms part of the quarterly reporting to the Global Audit Committee
+Performance against these controls forms part of the quarterly reporting to the Global Audit Committee.

 Approach to tax planning